 Guides by Level of Government

 Government publications are a rich source of primary materials on the Civil War, but many are not discoverable through typical catalog subject searches.
-If you have not been able to quickly find government information in MERLIN on the following subjects and their subheadings, we can help you.
+If you have not been able to quickly find government information in the UM LIBRARIES CATALOG on the following subjects and their subheadings, we can help you.

 To dig more deeply for Civil War information from federal or Missouri state government sources, choose from the gold tabs above.
 To find Civil War information from other state governments, first consider whether the state sided with the Union or Confederacy.
 MU Libraries has more printed material for the north, partly because paper and ink became scarce in the South as the war continued.
 We recommend looking into the Center for Research Libraries (CRL) collection of state government publications, all of which are available to MU affiliates at no cost through Interlibrary Loan.
 CRL collections include both executive agency reports and legislative materials from many of the states.